pfraces-games/invaders/README.md

 I want to improve graphics by adding a canvas-generated space-themed background and sprites.

+### Product changelog

+- Changed fire cooldown by allowing a single flying projectile

 ### Implementation changelog

-- Refactored defender out of bounds control as a collider
+- Defender out of bounds response implemented as a collider
+- Added dynamic grid sizing based on settings

 ## TODO

 ### Next release

-- [ ] Dynamic styles based on game config: board and cell sizes
 - [ ] Replace shown grid with space-themed background
 - [ ] Replace entity styles with sprites
 - [ ] Improve movement by using keydown and keyup events